 - Beaupre Learning Center: Teaching assistants keep regular office hours in the Learning Center (Beaupre 1st floor, room 115).
 This is a great place for students to study and work problems together, especially since it is conveniently located near the offices of many of the teaching faculty, including my own.
 The CHM 101 Brightspace site will contain a link to the schedule of TA office hours once that schedule becomes available. - Academic Enhancement Center (AEC): The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support.
 Services are based out of Roosevelt Hall, the Carothers Library room LL004, and online.
 Peer tutoring is available for STEM-related courses through drop-in centers and small-group tutoring.
 The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment.
 The UCS 160 course and one-to-one Academic Skills Consultations offer strategies for improving studying and test-taking skills.
 Complete details about each of these programs, up-to-date schedules, contact information, and self-service study resources are all available on the AEC website, uri.edu/aec.
 STEM & BUS Tutoring helps undergraduate students navigate a variety of 100 and 200 level STEM & BUS courses-through free peer tutoring in-person and online.
 Students can select occasional or weekly tutoring sessions through the TracCloud system or visit the Drop-In Center, located in the Carothers Library lower level room LL004.
-The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at URI Microsoft 365 single sign-on and more detailed information and instructions can be found at URI Microsoft 365 single sign-on and more detailed information
+The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at uri.edu/aec/tutoring.